VersesTech/vbgs/README.md

 ### Object Experiments

 Code for constructing the model for 3D data can be found in `scripts/model_volume.py`.
-Rendering of an object can be done using the `scripts/render_volume.ipynb` notebook.
+Rendering of an object can be done using the `scripts/render_volume.ipynb` notebook in the render virtual environment.

 Running the Blender objects benchmark and continual benchmark.
 This script stores the model after integrating each frame (continual) and at the end (full).
 ```